gbordier/CopyVMCrossTenant/README.md

 ##  Stuck on black screen with blinking cursor

 usually, when the HyperV Generation is wrong, you may have created a V1 VM for a V2 source
-- delete the VM
+- delete the VM (remove-azvm)
-- delete the disk
+- delete the disk (remove-azdisk)
 - run the script again with -Generation2 switch to force Gen2

 the HyperV Generation might be wrong
-## inbound network connection blocked
+## Inbound network connection blocked

+A feature of the Intune agent is that it will block inbound traffic if the connectivity with intune is broken.
+Depending on the network setup you may need to disable intune to be able to connect back to the VM using RDP.